waittim/waittim.github.io/_posts/2019-10-15-coverage-probability.md

 # Step 4: Calculate coverage probability
 **Now we will explain the concept of coverage probability.
 And calculating the coverage probability.**

 First, create a matrix to save the distributions we are going to generate.
 Every column is one distribution.
-Than use the method in the previous steps, generate all of the distributions.
+Then use the method in the previous steps, generate all of the distributions.
 ```{r}
 samples <- matrix(nrow = N, ncol = 1000)
 for (i in 1:ncol(samples)) {